 The Ambassadors Chamber

 Before 1975, most of the embassies of other countries in Saigon were close to the Independence Palace.
 Many ambassadors presented their credentials to the President of the Republic of Vietnam in this room.
-On 18th April 1975, the last person to give the presentation of his credentials in this place was Japanese Ambassador Hiroshi Hitomi.
+On 18th April 1975, the last person to present his credentials in this place was Japanese Ambassador Hiroshi Hitomi.

 The Private Area of The President’s Family

-Behind the Ambassadors Chamber is a small rock garden, a display of rare gifts, and the President’s private family space with bedrooms and a dining room.
+Behind the Ambassador Chamber is a small rock garden, a display of rare gifts, and the President’s private family space with bedrooms and a dining room.

 The Vice Presidential Office